dtrelogan/react-formstate/docs/updatingFormState.md

 and that's the crux of react-formstate.
 It's simple, really.

+### Standard change handler callback

+Sophisticated user experiences sometimes require updating form state whenever *any* input is updated.

+It might be handy, then, to be aware of the existence of the 'onUpdate' callback from the framework generated change handler.
+(The custom handler above is more or less the implementation of the standard handler, but not entirely.)

+An advanced example of using the 'onUpdate' callback is provided [here](onUpdateExample.md).

 ## Introduction to the FieldState API

 If you retrieve a FieldState instance from the FormState API, the instance is read-only.
 If you retrieve a FieldState instance from the UnitOfWork API, the instance is read/write.